SirusDoma/arcin/README.md

 Packaging
 ---------
-After building an image using `scons`, use the Python script in the arcin-utils directory to build a custom hidloader EXE with your new firmware image embedded into it.
+After building an image using `scons`, run the following command to build a custom hidloader EXE with your new firmware image embedded into it.
 This EXE can be given to users to easily flash their device.
+Substitute `arcin_flash_custom.exe` with whatever filename you want.

 1. `./hidloader_append.py arcin.elf hidloader_v2.exe arcin_flash_custom.exe`

-The `bin/` directory in this repository contains already built and packaged firmwares.
-The `.elf` files can be flashed onto a device using the `hidflash.py` script.
-Standalone `.exe` files are also provided.

-- `arcin-svre9-alpha`: A modification of arcin firmware suited for SVRE9 or SVSE5 controllers, which aims to reduce noise from analog inputs.
-- `arcin-svre9-alpha2`: A later modification of the above firmware, which further reduces noise from analog inputs at the cost of slightly lowered sensitivity.